yuyangchee98/add-srt-next-to-videos/README.md

 1. **Whisper transcribes** the audio once per video — timestamped segments in the source language
 2. **LLM translates** each segment's text to other languages (only if needed)

-Whisper is only used for transcription.
-All translation goes through the LLM because Whisper's built-in translation is bad (it translated 美容院/beauty salon as "hospital").
+Whisper handles transcription only.
+All translation goes through your local LLM for better accuracy.

 The tool transcribes once and caches the result per video, so `--subs ja,en,ja-en` runs Whisper once and translates to English once, even though two outputs use the English translation.